|Elliott Sound Products||Small Power Supplies|

 Figure 6A - Typical Transformerless Power Supply

 Now, looking at the circuit, it is obvious that one side is referenced to the neutral, and neutral is connected to the building's safety earth or to safety earth at the local mains distribution transformer (this varies by country).
 Therefore, you might think that the circuit should be safe.
-However, the regulatory bodies in every country insist that the neutral is a 'current carrying conductor', and it is recognised everywhere that the possibility exists for active (aka live) and neutral to be interchanged.
+However, the regulatory bodies in every country insist that the neutral is a 'current carrying conductor', and it is recognised everywhere that the possibility exists for active (aka live or phase) and neutral to be interchanged.
 This may occur in old buildings (wired before any standard was applied), or could be caused because of an incorrectly wired extension lead.
 Many countries have non-polarised mains plugs that may be inserted into an outlet either way.

 Any one of the above makes the circuit deadly.
 The output becomes referenced to active, not neutral, so all connected circuitry is at mains potential.
 For this reason, circuits such as those shown may only be used in such a manner that no part of the power supply or its connected circuitry may be accessible to the end user.
 This means no connectors for input or output, and all components must be fully insulated to prevent accidental contact.